 The department manager who becomes caught up in a sea of change should immediately learn the difference between what can be controlled and what cannot be controlled.
 Much energy is wasted in trying to control that which is uncontrollable.
-For example, you may be greatly stressed about an impending merger and subsequent combination of departments, but there is nothing you can do about it; it will happen whether you wish it or not.
+For example, a manager may be greatly stressed about an impending merger and subsequent combination of departments, but there is nothing that the manager can do about it; it will happen whether he or she wishes it or not.

 Stress as a response to change, both real and impending, is an emotional reaction.
-An important early step in gaining a measure of control over your circumstances is learning to control your emotions.
-You may have little or no control over the changes themselves; however, you have complete control over how you respond to the changes.
+An important early step in gaining a measure of control over one's circumstances is learning to control one's emotions.
+A person may have little or no control over the changes themselves; however, he or she has complete control over how one's response to the changes.